Fiserv/tenants-doc/update-productpage-content.md

 * Tenant can provide up to a MAX of THREE guides
 * Each guide title will be MAX ONE LINE (25 characters)
 * Description for each will have a MAX character count of 73 characters, nothing more.
-* Each guide will have a link that will lead users to the guide’s documentation.\
+* Each guide will have a link that will lead users to the guide's documentation.\
   If applicable, Tenant may create guides if they currently do not have any.

 _**If Tenant does not provide any guides, then this section will not be displayed.**_